plexoio/tenam/README.md

 ![IXD Mindmap](https://github.com/plexoio/tenam/blob/main/documentation/assets/img/IXD.png)

-We made sure to use the right `keywords` when navigating the site promoting assertiveness in users' decisions.
-We guarantee that users will get the best out of our site.
+In navigating the site, we aim to promote efficent users' decision-making by providing familiar vocabulary and clear instructions.
+We assure users that they can maximize the potential of our MVP.

-We understand that sites like ours can often have an overload of information.
-However, in our case, everything is `easy` to understand and `straightforward`.
+We recognize that a command-line interface can pose challenges for some users.
+However, in our case, we've made every effort to ensure that all interactions are easy to understand and straightforward.

-It's important to consider both `IXD` (Interaction Experience Design) and `IAD` (Information Architecture Design) to have a clear mental view of the product.
+It's crucial to consider both IXD (Interaction Experience Design) and IAD (Information Architecture Design) to achieve a comprehensive mental model of the product.

-For more details on our `Information Architecture Design IAD` for the Bitplexo Prototype/Demo Project, please refer to the attached mind map.
+For more detailed insights into our `Information Architecture Design (IAD)` for the `Tenam Prototype/Demo Project`, please refer to the attached mind map.

 ![IAD Mindmap Initial](https://github.com/plexoio/tenam/blob/main/documentation/assets/img/initial-IAD.png)